 Harriet was born in Sheffield, England.
 She studied at Falmouth University and now lives in Bristol, working from a shared studio.
 Harriet has been represented by Heart since 2014.

 Harriet’s work is drawn and painted on paper.
-Pencil line is followed by an assured and fluid application of ink with a rotary pen.
+Pencil line is inked in with a rotary pen.
 Paint is applied as a subtle wash.
 The tone of off-white paper provides a consistent backdrop to all her artworks.

 Her work combines a variety of personal influences from Japanese woodblocks to Surrealist paintings, botanical and medical engravings.
 Harriet’s viewpoint is often aerial and on an axonometric projection.
 Sometimes individual areas are highlighted and magnified.
-Things don’t need to exist to be drawn in a convincingly accurate line, weird creatures are devised, a figure can be seen walking though someone’s mind, impossible puzzles using infinity devices and shadows play out a concept.
-The beautiful and surreal artworks that result seem to transcend their original context.
+Things don’t need to exist to be drawn in a convincingly accurate line.
+Weird creatures are devised, a figure can be seen walking though someone’s mind, impossible puzzles using infinity devices and shadows play out a concept.
+The surreal artworks that result seem to transcend their original context.

 Harriet has recently completed a scholarship at The League Residency, New York and has been a guest speaker at Guadalajara Book Fair, Mexico.
 She is the co-founder of Beginning Middle End a publishing collective of illustrators who regularly create artists books and exhibit together.